frame-dev/SpigotTimberPlugin/README.md

 <img src="logo.png" width="200" align="right" alt="SpigotTimber Logo">

 **SpigotTimber** is a lightweight Minecraft plugin that adds a fun and efficient tree-chopping mechanic.
 When enabled, breaking a single log causes the entire tree to fall — just like timber!
-It also supports optional leaf decay, item durability handling, and natural item drops.
+It also supports leaf decay, tool durability handling, and configurable item drop behavior.

 ## 📦 Features

 - ✅ Toggleable timber mode per player (`/timber`)
 - 🌳 Automatically breaks all connected logs in a tree
-- 💨 Optional natural drop behavior
+- 💨 Configurable drop behavior (at original location or natural drop)
-- 🍃 Optional leaf decay for realism
+- 🍃 Automatic leaf decay for realism
 - ⛏ Proper tool durability reduction (axes only)
-- 🧹 Configurable dropped item remover
+- 🧹 Configurable dropped item cleanup system

 ## 📥 Installation